 The Rail Trail

 This walk links Grosmont to Goathland (3½ miles).
-It runs along the route of George Stephenson's original railway line of 1836.
+One side of the walk runs along the route of George Stephenson's original railway line of 1836.
 The Land of Iron project (see walks below) has restored several bridges on the route and installed viewing silhouettes outlining the old ironwork to show how they used to look.

 Esk Valley Walk

 The Esk Valley Walk passes through Grosmont.
 More about the Esk Valley Walk.

 |Day Return to Middlesbrough||£7.10||

 |To Middlesbrough||69 minutes|

 Access to the single platform is step free, the station is wheelchair accessible.

 There is a pay & display car park .